-In this episode, I talk with historian and Denison University assistant professor Julie Moysh about her pre-tenure sabbatical—and how she designed it during a moment of deep burnout and family transition.
+In this episode, I talk with historian and Denison University assistant professor Julie Mujic about her pre-tenure sabbatical—and how she designed it during a moment of deep burnout and family transition.

 Julie shares how she balanced the pressure of moving her scholarship forward on a tight tenure timeline while staying present for her high-school–aged daughters.
 We discuss the boundaries she set, the opportunities she learned to say no to, and how she reconnected with her identity as a writer.
 Julie also reflects on what it looked like to recover from burnout while still making meaningful, decisive progress on her work.